A disabled worker was unfairly sacked for taking too long to evacuate during a fire drill, a tribunal has found.

 Singh also accused Lawton of spending too much time in the toilet.

-Lawton asked to work from home whenever the lift was not working – a request which the tribunal found offended Singh who considered it a “challenge to his authority”.
+Lawton asked to work from home whenever the lift was not working, however Singh considered the request a “challenge to his authority”.

-As a result, Singh’s attitude towards Lawton changed, and he sought to have him sacked.
+Singh’s attitude towards Lawton subsequently changed, and he sought to have him sacked.

 The tribunal report found: